 With these TVs, LEDs of the backlight are mounted along the edges of the panel.
 This arrangement enables radically slender displays and offers superior contrast levels to CCFL, but can't achieve the same picture quality as directly lit LED sets.
 However, they do come in far cheaper which is why most LED TVs out there now use this technology.

 The backlighting on OLED (organic light emitting diode) sets is achieved by passing an electric current through an emissive, electroluminescent film.
 This technique produces far better colours and higher contrast and also enables screens to be extremely thin and flexible.
-This is the holy grail display technology and only in 2014 did a bigscreen OLED TV go on sale.
-So it's new, it's expensive and the top brands are still struggling to get their heads around it.
-To date, only LG has been able to release full sized OLED TVs.
+This is the holy grail display technology and LG, Sony, Philips and Panasonic have all adopted it in their flagship sets.

 Some manufacturers are now making TVs that have slightly curved screens.
 But unlike old CRT TVs, the curve is inwards rather than outwards.
 The idea is that this makes every pixel equidistant from your eyes, delivering a more satisfying picture.
 However, there are drawbacks for this type of screen - the main one being that if you sit far enough to one side – more than 40 degrees or so – the curve clearly starts to affect the image's geometry, foreshortening content near to you and compressing the image's centre.